What you need to know before you start purchasing cannabis:

 Laws Governing Driving Under the Influence of Cannabis

-Both federal and provincial legislation set out key provisions related to drug-impaired driving offences and procedures.
-Police are now able to detect suspected drug-impaired driving and enforce strict offences related to drug-impaired driving.
+Both federal and provincial legislation set out critical provisions related to drug-impaired driving offences and procedures.
+Police are now able to detect suspected drug-impaired driving and enforce strict violations related to drug-impaired driving.